ccallahan45/CallahanMankin_ENSOEconomics/README.md

 - **Scripts/**: Code required to reproduce the findings of our work is included in this folder.
 Scripts are written primarily in Python, with R used for the empirical regression analysis.
 The scripts titled `Fig1.ipynb`, `Fig2.ipynb`, etc. contain the final code that produces the main text figures and most of the numbers cited in the text.

 - **Figures/**: Figures are saved here.
 This is also where figures will be saved if you run the scripts.
 Minor postprocessing in Adobe Illustrator was used occasionally (e.g., for Figure 2) but generally the figures output by the scripts will be the same as what appears in the paper.
+The only exception is Fig. S2, which was made entirely in Illustrator.
+Also note that these scripts do not produce the tables found in the Supplementary Material.
+The tables were made in LaTeX and code for creating each table is produced by the regression script (see below).

 ### Data